The Four Feathers (1939 film): Critical

 It was one of the most popular films of the year in Britain.

 Nominations

 The film was nominated for the Palme d'Or at the Cannes Film Festival and the Mussolini Cup at the Venice Film Festival.

+It was on a preliminary list of submissions from the studios for an Academy Award for Cinematography (Color) but was not nominated.

 Home media

 It is available on DVD and Blu-ray from the Criterion Collection.
-It’s also available on HBO Max.
+It is also available on HBO Max.